maxburian/SAXS_py3/doc/Server.rst

 The ``new`` command loads a calibration and starts the queue to receive new files.
 It requires 3 arguments:

-1. Calibration file. as in :ref:`calib`.
+1. Calibration file. as in :ref:`calib`,
-2. Mask file
+2. mask file,
-3. Directory where the image files are or are going to be.
+3. directory where the image files are or are going to be.

-If there is a queue running this command will abort the other one and replace it, as one server can have only one queue at a time.
+If there is a queue running, this command will abort the other one and replace it.
+ One server can have only one queue at a time.

 Plot
 ~~~~